 Call us on 03450 455 216 and ask for a Direct Debit instruction to be sent to you.

-Pay by Debit Card/Credit Card
+Pay over the phone by Debit Card/Credit Card

 You can pay your rent over the phone on our 24-hour payment line, using your Debit Card/Credit Card.